-In this JNUC 2021 session, Porter discusses what an Apple ID is, how to use and apply it successfully in your organization, and what the future looks like for Apple IDs and Apple device management.
+In JNUC 2021 session, Porter discusses what an Apple ID is, how to use and apply it successfully in your organization, and what the future looks like for Apple IDs and Apple device management.

 Personal, professional, or something else